ogri-la/strongbox/README.md

 `wowman` has been renamed to `strongbox` for the (`1.0.0`) release.

-Arch users will need to install a new package as updates to the `wowman` package will end with the `0.12.x` line.
+Arch users will need to install the [strongbox AUR package](https://aur.archlinux.org/packages/strongbox) as updates to the `wowman` package will end with the `0.12.x` line.

 ## Audience